mlswg/mls-protocol/draft-barnes-mls-protocol.md

 symmetric channels, and then for each agent to send messages to the group encrypted with their own sender key.
-Unfortunately, while this is efficient and (with the addition of a hash ratchet) provides forward secrecy, it does not have post-compromise security.
-An adversary who learns a sender key can therefore indefinitely and passively eavesdrop on that sender's messages.
+Unfortunately, while this is efficient and (with the addition of a hash ratchet) provides forward secrecy, it is difficult to achieve post-compromise security with sender keys.
+An adversary who learns a sender key can often indefinitely and passively eavesdrop on that sender's messages.
+Generating and distributing a new sender key provides a form of post-compromise security with regard to that sender.
+However, it requires computation and communications resources that scale linearly as the size of the group.

-Rekeying, or generating new sender keys, provides a form of post-compromise security.
-However, it requires a separate message to each potential receiver.
-In this document we describe a tree-based system for deriving group keys which provides post-compromise security with efficient rekeys and without requiring any two parties to be online concurrently.
+In this document, we describe a protocol based on tree structures that enable asynchronous group keying with forward secrecy and post-compromise security.
+The use of "ratchet trees" allows the members of the group to derive and update shared keys with costs that scale as the log of the group size.
+The use of Merkle trees to store identity information allows strong authentication of group membership, again with log cost.

-# Terminology
+# Terminology and Basic Assumptions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

-* Participant: Holder of a private key.
-Could be user or device
+Participant:
+: An agent that uses this protocol to establish shared cryptographic state with other participants.
+A participant is defined by the cryptographic keys it holds.
+An application may use one participant per device (keeping keys local to each device) or sync keys among a user's devices so that each user appears as a single participant.

+Group:
-* Group: A collection of participants with shared private state
+: A collection of participants with shared cryptographic state.

-* Assumed to be used over a messaging system, see arch doc
+Member:
+: A participant that is included in the shared state of a group, and has access to the group's secrets.

+Initialization Key:
+: A short-lived Diffie-Hellman key pair used to introduce a new member to a group.
+Initialization keys can be published for both indidvidual participants (UserInitKey) and groups (GroupInitKey).

+Leaf Key:
+: A short-lived Diffie-Hellman key pair that represents a group member's contribution to the group secret, so called because the participants leaf keys are the leaves in the group's ratchet tree.

+Identity Key:
+: A long-lived signing key pair used to authenticate the sender of a message.

+Terminology specific to tree computations is described in
+{{binary-trees}}.

 We use the TLS presentation language {{!I-D.ietf-tls-tls13}} to describe the structure of protocol messages.

+# Basic Assumptions

+This protocol is designed to execute in the context of a messaging service as described in {{!I-D.rescorla-mls-architecture}}.
+In particular, we assume that the messaging service provides two
+services:

+* For each group, a broadcast channel that will relay the same message to all members of a group.
+For the most part, we assume that this channel delivers messages in the same order to all participants.

+* A cache to which participants can publish initialization keys, and from which participant can download initialization keys for other participants.

+We also assume that each participant is provisioned with a long-term identity key for use in authenticating protocol messages.
+The identity key that a participant uses with a particular group must be kept for the lifetime of the group; there is no mechanism in the protocol for changing a participants identity key.

 # Protocol Overview